Do you need to check your balance or load value on your Taxi Debit Card? Click here to login.

 Connecting to DART: Travel may include connecting to the DART service area in Plano, inside Collin County.
 Connections to the DART Downtown Rowlett train station are also permitted, even though that station is outside of Collin County.

 Service Hours: Passengers may schedule pickups and drop offs between 5:00 a.m and 8:00 p.m.
-Service is provided Monday through Saturday.
+Service is provided Monday through Sunday, 7 days a week.

 Scheduling Trips: Collin County Rides demand responsive service phone reservations are available Monday through Friday 8:00 a.m - 5:00 p.m.
 Reservation line: 469-470-2325